derrickclaye/fear-and-comfort/README.md

 **Interest Score:** Google search trends on COVID

 **Sentiment:** Twiter sentiment based on usage of the "COVID" word for the day.
-REesults are obtained by applying VADER sentiment analysis to 1000 tweats per day.
+Reesults are obtained by applying VADER sentiment analysis to 1000 tweets per day.

 **Total_cases:** Total COVID cases since inception.